Got a language zombie kicking around in your memory?

 It just really saves you so much time.
 Think about it this way: a textbook provides nice and handy condensations of what you may already know (mixed with some things you don’t).

 As you’re exploring authentic content in your language or using other study tools, you can quickly look up grammar rules or vocabulary words that’ve slipped your mind in your textbook.
-You should really have one as your go-to learning buddy.

 13. Teach others, so you won’t forget yourself.